 - implement a “use-it-or-lose-it” policy requiring employees to use their leave by a set date or lose it.

 Although Vermont’s authorities are silent regarding many vacation policy issues, based on the contractual emphasis Vermont has placed on vacation policies, an employer is likely free to implement the vacation policy of its choosing.
 VT Dept. of Labor FAQs.
 An employer is required to comply with the terms of the policy it chooses to implement.
 VT Dept. of Labor FAQs.

-Vermont law does not require employers to provide employees with sick leave benefits, either paid or unpaid.
-VT Dept. of Labor FAQs.
+Vermont law requires employers to provide employees with sick leave benefits.
+VT Dept. of Labor: Earned Sick Time Law.
 If an employer chooses to provide sick leave benefits, it must comply with the terms of its established policy or employment contract.